Q. Are the interns paid? How much?

 Q. Do I need to check students’ work eligibility?

 A. Yes.
 The LifeSci NYC internship program will be screening students to ensure they meet the program’s criteria but as employer of record, you will need to check their employment eligibility and have them complete an I-9, as you would for any employee.
+For subsidized interns, we will take care of this process, as they will be paid via an agency engaged by LifeSci NYC.

 A. Unfunded startups and small businesses and nonprofits can apply to receive subsidy funds from New York City to offset student salaries for $15/hour for up to 40 hours/week for 10 weeks.
 If approved, we will let you know the process for hiring students and receiving subsidy funds.
 Note that the LifeSci NYC internship program will not be reimbursing companies for students who work more than the agreed upon total number of hours or if they work overtime hours of more than 40 hours in any week.
 It will be the hosts’ responsibility to ensure that students do not work too many hours.